rupinder1300/PPSreport/report.md

-# Programing for problem solving (ESC-105)
+# Programing For Problem Solving (ESC-105)
 ------
-Name:Rupinder kaur
+Submitted By:Rupinder kaur

 Class Roll no. 1916064

-University roll no. 1905146
+University Roll no. 1905146

 Branch:Electrical